The title could have been: Seattle WA?

 … given how memorable the graphic logo from the TV show Frasier (1993-2004) is.
 The Space Needle is lit red.

 And, yes, here is me at Lake Union … with the Space Needle.
-I went to dinner with Jenny, a friend’s daughter, who took me to Duke’s Chowder House, a waterfront institution.
+I went to dinner with Jenny, my friends Maryska and Jeff’s niece, who took me to Duke’s Chowder House, a waterfront institution.

 The Space Needle was built for the 1962 World’s Fair.